 Not only did he discover the planet Uranus but he created the Theory of Planetary Motion.
 He was able to formulate it from a mechanics problem.
 He expressed the principles of universal attraction, among the strongest postulates was the one that reads: all bodies move in a straight line, unless they are deflected by some force, this will make them move, either in the form of a circle, ellipse or parable.

-He stated that all bodies have their own force of gravity at their axis or center and that they are in turn affected by the gravity of nearby celestial bodies.
-The closer we are to other celestial bodies, the more this force of attraction affects us.
-Also, tried to check that the Earth moved in an ellipse around the Sun.
+He claimed that all bodies have their own gravitational force on their axis or center and that they are in turn affected by the gravity of nearby celestial bodies.
+The closer we are to other celestial bodies, the more this gravitational force affects us.
+He also attempted to prove that the Earth moved in an ellipse around the Sun.

 As you can see, Robert Hooke made so many advances to science and his name cannot be forgotten.